 When and Where do I file my budget?

-When: Budgets need to be posted on or before September 20th each year.
+When: Budgets need to be postmarked on or before September 20th each year.

 Where: Budgets are filed with the Auditor of Public Accounts and the County Board (c/o County Clerk).
-For our office (the Auditor of Public Accounts) there are 2 ways to file your budget; however, please only submit your budget by one of these methods:
+School Districts also must submit their budget to the Nebraska Department of Education.
+For our office (the Auditor of Public Accounts) there are two ways to file your budget; however, please only submit your budget by one of these methods:

 - Mail – Submit a paper copy of your budget including any attachments necessary that are securely stapled together to: PO Box 98917 – Lincoln, NE 68509-8917.

 - Submit Online – From our website (auditors.nebraska.gov) select "SUBMIT your Audit or Budget" from the left side of the screen and follow the steps.
-You will be required to upload a single PDF file that contains your budget along with any attachments.
+You are able to upload up to three PDF files that contain your budget along with any attachments.

 When do County Assessors' certify valuations?

-County Assessors' must certify valuations on or before August 20th each year.
+County Assessors must certify valuations on or before August 20th each year (section 13-509).